nightroman/FarNet/Vessel/README.md

     Maximum number of items taken from far history.
     The default is 1000 items.

+- `MinimumRecentFileCount`

+    Tells to treat the specified number of items as recent even if they are older than `Limit0` hours.
+This avoids disappearance of all recent items after long breaks.
+The default is 10.

 - `Limit0`

     The time span in hours which defines recently used items.